HugoDuranGarzon/GSD-Task-Manager/README.md

-# Express task manager API REST
+# GSD Task Manager
 ## Description
-This is a task managing program made to practice Express.js
+A lightweight open source task manager web app made with JavaScript.

+This project started as a Express.js practice but then i kept adding more and more until it became this.

+## Technologies used
+->Express.js
+->Axios
+->sqlite3